gluc/data.tree/cran-comments.md

 There were no ERRORs or WARNINGs.

-There was one NOTE:

-Possibly mis-spelled words in DESCRIPTION:
-  JSON (53:28)
-  cumulate (51:40)

-Both are not misspelled.2

 ## Downstream dependencies checked

 The following downstream dependencies were checked and had no problems: